cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

   // Foo::PrivateStaticFunction();
 }
 ```
+Note how we don't need to explicitly specify which class the `PrivateStaticFunction` is from if we call it from within the class it is defined in.

-If we try to call our `PrivateStaticFunction` from outside our class, we will get a compilation error.
+However, if we try to call our `PrivateStaticFunction` from outside our class, we will get a compilation error.
 ```css
 <source>: In function 'int main()':
 <source>:20:29: error: 'static void Foo::PrivateStaticFunction()' is private within this context